lodborg/interval-tree/README.md

 [![Build Status](https://travis-ci.org/lodborg/interval-tree.svg?branch=master)](https://travis-ci.org/lodborg/interval-tree) &nbsp; [![codecov.io](https://codecov.io/github/lodborg/interval-tree/coverage.svg?branch=master)](https://codecov.io/gh/lodborg/interval-tree) &nbsp; [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.lodborg/interval-tree/badge.svg)](http://search.maven.org/#search%7Cga%7C1%7Ccom.lodborg.interval-tree)

-Implementation of dynamic interval trees.
+Implementation of a dynamic centered <a href="https://en.wikipedia.org/wiki/Interval_tree">interval tree</a>.
 * Supports lookup for all intervals intersecting a query interval or point.
 * Can be used with custom Interval classes.
 * Lookups are in O(logn + k) worst-case time, where n is the amount of intervals stored in the tree and k is the amount of intervals returned by the lookup.